espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

     2. SPI clock frequency: Each byte transferred takes 8 times of the clock period *8/fspi*.
 If the clock frequency is too high, some functions may be limited to use.
 See :ref:`timing_considerations`.

+    3. The cache miss: the default config puts only the ISR into the IRAM.
+       Other SPI related functions including the driver itself and the callback may suffer from the cache miss and wait for some time while reading code from the flash.
+Select :ref:`CONFIG_SPI_MASTER_IN_IRAM` to put the whole SPI driver into IRAM, and put the entire callback(s) and its callee functions into IRAM to prevent this.

 For an interrupt transaction, the overall cost is *20+8n/Fspi[MHz]* [us] for n bytes tranferred in one transaction.
 Hence the transferring speed is : *n/(20+8n/Fspi)*.
 Example of transferring speed under 8MHz clock speed: